BUILDING LEGAL OWNERSHIP OF A HOLIDAY HOME IN THAILAND

-Construction in Thailand is mainly regulated by the Building Control Act and the Town and City Planning Act, both of which have been extensively revised in 1992.
-While the former provides for governmental control of virtually all types of construction by means of various applications and punishment in case of violation, the latter deals with the permissible uses of land in different zones.
+Construction in Thailand is mainly regulated by the Building Control Act and the Town and City Planning Act.
+The Building Control Act provides for governmental control of virtually all types of construction by means of various applications and punishment in case of violation, the Town and City Planning Act deals with the permissible uses of land in different zones.
 In addition there are under both Acts Ministerial Regulations specifying regulations and zone restrictions.
 Building and construction can also be restricted by environmental and other laws (Nature Reserve Act, Forest Act, etc.) or if the land is burdened with a right of servitude.
 The relation between a customer/ employer and a builder in Thailand is primarily governed by a construction contract and the Civil and Commercial Code (specifically the chapter 'hire of work').

 In addition to the zone regulations (12) for Samui specifying the type of use to which land/ property may be put in specific areas issued under the City Planning Act there are general building zone regulations (4) issued under the Building Control Act, giving standard building requirements and restrictions depending on its distance from the beach.
 These restrictions relate to the maximum size, distance to the land border, design and the height of the building (sample).
 Similar building regulations exist in Phuket, Pattaya, Koh Phangan, Hua Hin, etc..